Khaled1771/TheUltimate-CI-CD/terraform/README.md

 - Private networking with secure VPC integration
 - IAM roles and security groups for cluster and nodes
 - Proper dependencies to ensure correct resource creation order

+### 4. Monitoring Platform
+- Prometheus for metrics collection and storage
+- Grafana for metrics visualization and dashboards
+- Alert Manager for alert handling and notifications
+- Node Exporter for system-level metrics collection
+- Complete monitoring for Kubernetes, Jenkins, and infrastructure components

 ## Installing Terraform